The next North Carolina Challenge is

 Back Sound, Core Sound, Pamlico Sound and many of the Bays in “down eastern” North

-The NCC and NCPC are run as an unsupported, expedition-style adventure races for
+The NCC and BBC are run as an unsupported, expedition-style adventure races for

 kayaks, canoes and small boats.
 Your safety and well being are completely up to